dotnet/dotnet-docker/README.aspire-dashboard.md

 The dashboard must be configured when it is started.
 The configuration is done via environment variables.
 The following environment variables are supported:

 - `ASPNETCORE_URLS` specifies one or more HTTP endpoints through which the dashboard frontend is served.
 The frontend endpoint is used to view the dashboard in a browser.
 Defaults to http://localhost:18888.
-- `DOTNET_DASHBOARD_OTLP_ENDPOINT_URL` specifies the OTLP endpoint.
-OTLP endpoint hosts an OTLP service and recevies telemetry.
+- `DOTNET_DASHBOARD_OTLP_ENDPOINT_URL` specifies the [OTLP/gRPC](https://opentelemetry.io/docs/specs/otlp/#otlpgrpc) endpoint.
+This endpoint hosts an OTLP service and receives telemetry using gRPC.
+When the dashboard is launched by the .NET Aspire app host this address is secured with HTTPS.
+Securing the dashboard with HTTPS is recommended.
 Defaults to http://localhost:18889.
+- `DOTNET_DASHBOARD_OTLP_HTTP_ENDPOINT_URL` specifies the [OTLP/HTTP](https://opentelemetry.io/docs/specs/otlp/#otlphttp) endpoint.
+This endpoint hosts an OTLP service and receives telemetry using Protobuf over HTTP.
+Defaults to http://localhost:18890.
 - `DOTNET_DASHBOARD_UNSECURED_ALLOW_ANONYMOUS` specifies the dashboard doesn't use authentication and accepts anonymous access.
 This setting is a shortcut to configuring `Dashboard:Frontend:AuthMode` and `Dashboard:Otlp:AuthMode` to `Unsecured`.
 - `DOTNET_DASHBOARD_CONFIG_FILE_PATH` specifies the path for an optional JSON configuration file.